SpindleASA/spindle-guides/start-here.md

 Voting stories may leave their vote open for a minimum of 1 week and a maximum of 4 weeks.
 All voting is transparent, so an author offering voting is committed to following the outcome of the vote, whatever that may be.

 More expensive voting cards may be added in the future for more influential story decisions.
-For more information, check out our [Expanded Guide: Voting Cards](/voting.md).
+For more information, check out our [Expanded Guide: Voting](/voting.md).

 ![voting](/images/voting/voting-dark.jpg)